jamesvweston/usps-php/README.md

 # usps-php
-A Basic, Low-Level PHP Wrapper For Caravana's API
+A Basic, Low-Level PHP Wrapper For The USPS API

 ## Features